 Homeowners can find out their flood zone by entering their address into the FEMA Flood Map Service Center.
 Whether or not flood insurance is required, we generally recommend its purchase as extra security against the potential costs of flood damage.

-If you live in a moderate- to-low risk flood zone, and your lender doesn't mandate you hold flood insurance, you won't be required to purchase it.
+If you live in a moderate- to low-risk flood zone and your lender doesn't mandate flood insurance, you won't be required to purchase it.
 And most Nebraskan homeowners haven't bought a policy.
-Nebraska has just over 9,000 flood insurance policies in force versus almost 485 thousand owner-occupied housing units, meaning that less than 2% of the state's homeowners have a flood insurance policy.
+Nebraska has just more than 9,000 flood insurance policies in force versus almost 485,000 owner-occupied housing units, meaning that fewer than 2% of the state's homeowners have a flood insurance policy.
 By contrast, about 98% of them have a home insurance policy.

-If you live in a moderate- or low-risk flood zone, purchasing flood insurance for extra security is still recommended.
-More than 20% of flood insurance claims come from properties inside these zones, so living in a lower risk zone does not necessarily preclude flood damage.
-And homeowners in these zones may qualify for a discounted Preferred Risk Policy, which can be purchased for $108 per year at its lowest coverage levels.
+If you live in a moderate- or low-risk flood zone, purchasing flood insurance for extra security is still worth considering.
+More than 20% of flood insurance claims come from properties inside these zones, so living in a lower-risk zone does not necessarily preclude flood damage.
+And homeowners in these zones may qualify for a discounted preferred risk policy, which can be purchased for $108 per year at its lowest coverage levels.

 Nebraska gets plenty of precipitation year-round, and that includes hail during the summer and snow in the winter.
 Each of these can have a major destructive impact on your property, but the good news is that damage from hail and "weight of snow" are both covered by homeowners insurance.
 However, you should still take steps to protect your property, as damage due to negligence is usually not covered.
 For example, if you let an ice dam build up on your roof and it causes damage to your home, your insurance may not cover the repair.